rubocode/governance/introduction/index.md

 I have been studying operating systems in this light for a few decades with this broader scope in mind.
 Merely to understand what is important to separate the wheat from the chaff in the journey of life.
 I am sharing the simplified core of my understanding so far.

+> Wisdom is the principal thing; therefore get wisdom: and with all thy getting get understanding.
+> **Proverbs 4:7 KJV**

 > The noblest pleasure is the joy of understanding.
 > **Leonardo Da Vinci**